Abu Layla

 Faisal Abdi Bilal Saadoun (1984 – 5 June 2016), widely known as Abu Leyla or Abu Layla (أبو ليلى), was a Kurdish commander in both the Free Syrian Army and the Syrian Democratic Forces (SDF).
 He is regarded by many as a hero of the Rojava–Islamist conflict.

-Abu Layla was born near Kobanî to Kurdish and Arab parents; he died in a hospital in Sulaymaniyah, Kurdistan Region, Iraq.
+Abu Layla was born near Kobanî and is of Kurdish heritage; he died in a hospital in Sulaymaniyah, Kurdistan Region, Iraq.
 His death was caused by a sniper bullet to the head he received in the Abu Qelqel village during an offensive against the Islamic State in Manbij on 5 June 2016.
 At the time of his death, he was a prominent commander in the SDF.

 Early life

 Abu Layla grew up in Manbij and was, before the Syrian Civil War, a car mechanic.
 He was married and had four daughters.

 Syrian Civil War

 Rebellion against the government and the rise of ISIL (2012–14)

 Since the beginning of the Syrian Civil War in 2011, Abu Layla participated in protests against the Syrian government.
 At the end of 2012, he joined the rebels of the Free Syrian Army and become a commander in the Free Syria Brigade.
 He took part in the fight against the Syrian Arab Army of the Bashar al-Assad government in Aleppo (al-'Ashrafiya, Sheikh Maqsood, Ancient City of Aleppo), in the Latakia Governorate, and north of Raqqa in Ayn Issa.
 Between the end of 2012 and beginning of 2013, he co-founded the Kurdish Front Brigade, which was then part of the Free Syria Brigade.
 Some time later, the Kurdish Front left the Free Syria Brigade to become an independent rebel group due to the internal disputes and "intolerant behavior" displayed by the group toward Kurds in Syria.

 In 2013, Abu Layla led a small unit in the Kurdish Front Brigade and took part in assassination operations against the Islamic State of Iraq and the Levant in Manbij and Jarabulus.
 In April 2014, they established the Northern Sun Battalion (Arabic: كتائب شمس الشمال, translit. kata'eb shams ash-shamal) near Manbij.